nvennin/test-www/procedures/Procedure_GDP_XIDEX_Responsible_Person.md

 All Responsible Persons listed on the company's Wholesale Distribution Authorisation have the job description outlining their responsibilities as follows.

-* To ensure that the provisions of the license are observed.
+* Ensuring that the provisions of the licence are observed.
-* Ensuring that a quality management system is implemented and maintained.
+* Ensuring that a quality management system (QMS) is implemented and maintained.
-* Reviewing procedures in relation to the operation of the Wholesale Distribution Authorisation
+* Reviewing procedures in relation to the use of the Wholesale Distribution Authorisation
 * Overseeing audit of the quality system on a regular basis as per procedure [Self-inspections][GMQHI].
-* Ensuring that accurate records are made.
+* Ensuring that accurate records are maintained.
 * Ensuring that data is backed-up with a 5 year minimum retention period at a secure location.
-* Ensure that customers and suppliers are approved as per procedure [Establishing the authority of suppliers to supply medicinal products][AGTXC] prior to commencing trade.
+* Ensuring that customers and suppliers are approved as per procedure [Establishing the authority of suppliers to supply medicinal products][AGTXC] prior to commencing trade.
 * Ensuring that customer complaints are dealt as per procedure [Customer complaints][ZIWKI]
 * Ensuring that there is a system in place for handling returned goods as per procedure [Medicinal Product Returns][BMAXZ].
 * Participating in recall decision and support product recalls as per [Recall procedure][VOZWP].